qpliu/esolang/intercal/README.md

 WAY TO STATEMENT nnnn" in those cases so that it still follows the format.

+In section 4.4.7, the document says inputting into an IGNOREd variable also has no effect.
+This implementation interprets having no effect as not receiving the input, so that it gets received by the next not IGNOREd variable that is inputted into, as opposed to taking and discarding the input and having to decide how to handle erroneous input.

 Compiler
 --------
 INTERLAC is an attempt to implement a compiler.